ForgeRock/tntp-fingerprint/README.md

 Fingerprint Response node

+## Usage

+To deploy these nodes, download the jar from the releases tab on github [here](https://github.com/ForgeRock/tntp-fingerprint/releases).
+Next, copy the jar into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
+Restart the web container to pick up the new node.
+The node will then appear in the authentication trees components palette.
 ## Fingerprint Profiler node

 The Fingerprint Profiler node injects the client-side Javascript code required for the fingerprinting process.